Hardcore wrestling: Early history

+In the 1930s in the United Kingdom, All-in professional wrestling became popular and it contained weapons being used in matches.
+This led to professional wrestling being banned in the UK until 1947.
 As professional wrestling entered the mid 20th century, promoters and performers looked for ways to heighten audience excitement.
-Blood, while initially taboo, was found to be a significant draw, and the advent of the now-cliché "no holds barred" match marked the beginning of what is now known as hardcore wrestling.
+Blood, while initially taboo, was found to be a significant draw, and the advent of the now common "no holds barred" match marked the beginning of what is now known as hardcore wrestling.
 Methods were devised for wrestlers to make themselves bleed purposefully as part of their performance.
-During the 1950s and '60s wrestlers such as "Wild Bull" Curry, "Classy" Freddie Blassie, Dory Funk, Sr. and Giant Baba were among those who introduced the bloody brawling style which caught on in Japan and the American South.
+During the 1950s and 1960s wrestlers such as "Wild Bull" Curry, "Classy" Freddie Blassie, Dory Funk, Sr. and Giant Baba were among those who introduced the bloody brawling style which caught on in Japan and the American South.
 New match types were devised that resembled street fighting, such as matches which were held in a cage, Texas Deathmatches which incorporated weapons, and Lights Out matches which were 'unsanctioned' and took place after the rest of the scheduled card, once the house lights had briefly been turned off to signify the end of the event.
-The National Wrestling Alliance had Brass knuckles championships in the Texas and Florida territories, dating from the 1950s.
-(The Texas title was taken by World Class Championship Wrestling when it split away).
+The National Wrestling Alliance had brass knuckles championships in the Texas and Florida territories, dating from the 1950s.
+(The Texas title was taken by World Class Championship Wrestling when it split away.)

 Brawling continued to evolve and grow in popularity in America through the 1960s, 1970s and 1980s.
 The Detroit territory was home to The Sheik, Abdullah the Butcher and Bobo Brazil, and featured long, bloody brawls.
 The Puerto Rico territory featured Carlos Colón, The Invader and Abdullah, and introduced fire as an element of violence.
 The Memphis territory featured Jerry Lawler, Terry Funk, Eddie Gilbert and Bill Dundee and introduced the empty arena match and fighting among the crowd into the concession stands, improvising attacks with whatever appliances could be found.
 More specialties such as ladder matches, scaffold matches and Dog Collar matches were introduced.
 The NWA eventually instituted a World Brass Knuckles Championship, which was active in the Tennessee territory from 1978 to 1980.